neilpeterson/talk-terraform-workshop/08-terraform-modules/README.md

 ## Module Overview

 Reusable code or functions are essential in effective coding.
 This holds true for infrastructure code as well.
 With Terraform we can package up a configuration into configuration modules for re-use.

-In this module, you will see how to re-use the hello world application as a Terraform module.
-For more information on Terraform module, see the [Terrform modules documentation](https://www.terraform.io/docs/configuration/modules.html).
+In this module, you will see how to re-use the hello world configuration as a Terraform module.

 ## Create a Terraform module